sunghol-ece/418-final-project/README.md

 American Fuzzy Lop (AFL) is a coverage-based fuzzer; it captures basic block transitions and their hitcounts into a bitmap with a lightweight, compile-time instrumentation.
 Then, it uses a genetic algorithm to mutate the seeds; a test cases that triggers new paths in the program is marked as interesting and is used as a seed for further expolration; other less interesting seeds are discarded to reduce unnecessary testing.

-Algorithm of AFL's fuzzing code is shown below, taken from the same paper above:
+Algorithm of AFL's fuzzing code is shown below:

 > __Input__: Initial seeds _Seeds_, Target program _P_
 > __Result__: Malicious Inputs